 High-quality image files

 One of the most significant advantages of shooting RAW is that the file contains absolutely every data from the camera sensor of your mobile phone.
 There are no details removed from the file.
 You can use every bit of information to make the best image possible.
 For example, you can uncover fine details in the shadows or recover overexposed areas in the highlights.
 It is notably helpful in shooting conditions that are not optimal.
-You can do a lot of adjusting to these files without degrading the image.
+You can make many adjustments to these files without degrading the image.

 High dynamic range